Laughing Gas - solo

 Images by Katie Edwards

-Laughing Gas promo video - Oxytocin 2023
+Laughing Gas Oxytocin 2023 (videography by Marco Benozzi)

 "You are not supposed to be crying, you’re supposed to be laughing.
 We gave you laughing gas.”